securitybunker/databunker.org/content/doc/install/_index.md

 For instance, the **DATABUNKER_ROOTTOKEN** variable will be stored in the ``.env/databunker-root.env`` file.
 You can utilize this variable as a root token when making Databunker API requests.

-The necessary secret files will be stored in the ./env directory.

-The required secret files will be saved into the ./env directory.
-You can use one of the following files found on the databunket GitHib project:
+The required secret files will be saved into the ``./env`` directory.
+Use one of the following scripts found in the project's Git repository to generate configuration secrets:

 * ./generate-mysql-env-files.sh
 * ./generate-mysql-demo-env-files.sh